Allie X: 2016–2018: CollXtion II and Super Sunset

-2019–present: Cape God
+2019–present: Cape God and Girl with No Face

 On 26 September 2019, Hughes released "Fresh Laundry" along with a music video for her next album that was then untitled.
 This was followed by "Rings a Bell" on 17 October.
 On 8 November, the third single, "Regulars", was released.
 The fourth single, a collaboration with singer-songwriter Troye Sivan, "Love Me Wrong", was released on 6 December.
 On 16 December, Allie announced the pre-order, album artwork, and album title for her upcoming album, Cape God, through her social media accounts.
 A fifth single, "Devil I Know", was released on 31 January 2020.
 The album was released 21 February 2020.
 Hughes' vocals were featured on "Shadow" by Dutch electronic music duo Vicetone, released on Canadian label Monstercat on 30 October 2020.
 The singer also released a collab with Mitski, "Susie Save Your Love".
 In 2020, she appeared as a guest host in the seventh episode of Canada's Drag Race.

 She performed in the 2021 virtual edition of Pride Toronto.
 In July 2021, Hughes released a single with drag queen Violet Chachki, "Mistress Violet", produced by French producer Lecomte De Brégeot and written by Hughes.
 The song's 1980s influenced music video was shot in analog and features Hughes and Chachki in Schiaparelli haute couture outfits.
 Chachki had previously appeared with Hughes in the music video for her 2016 single "All the Rage".

+In November 2023, Hughes announced her third studio album Girl with No Face would be released February 24, 2024, promoted by lead single "Black Eye" and its title track.
+Upon release, the album was met with acclaim from music critics.
+The album was a longlisted nominee for the 2024 Polaris Music Prize.

 Artistry

-Hughes cites many of her influences as being ABBA, Arthur Russell, Björk, Kate Bush, Lady Gaga, Céline Dion, Cyndi Lauper, Mariah Carey, Mark Mothersbaugh, Tom Petty, and author Haruki Murakami.
+Hughes cites many of her influences as being ABBA, Arthur Russell, Björk, Kate Bush, Lady Gaga, Celine Dion, Cyndi Lauper, Mariah Carey, Mark Mothersbaugh, Tom Petty, and author Haruki Murakami.
 She also explains that the X in her name represents the unknown variable in algebra, saying: "In mathematics, X is any possible variable.
 It's an unknown quantity.
 Once it's solved, it's no longer X. With that in mind, X is the identity that I take on as I go through my journey of self-discovery.
 It's these questions that I'm trying to grapple with in the public sphere.
 If I ever find that piece that I'm after or solve the equation, as it were, then I will no longer be Allie X."

-Hughes has the vocal range of a soprano, with her music having drawn frequent comparisons to British singer Ellie Goulding's, but also that of Chvrches and The Knife.
+Hughes has the vocal range of a soprano, with her music having drawn frequent comparisons to British singer Ellie Goulding's, but also that of Chvrches and the Knife.
 Hughes describes her melodies as being "soaring pop, borderline theatrical Disney", while her lyrics, "always seem to be darker."
 She compares songwriting to a science experiment in which you put two people's brains together for a few hours and see what they can come up with.